 - for navigation issues on the River Ouse, contact the Canal and Rivers Trust

 - for navigation issues on the River Foss, please contact us

 48 hour visitor moorings are located between Scarborough Railway Bridge and Lendal Bridge on the northern riverbank.
 Boaters need to be aware that parts of this area are also used by tour boats, a seasonal boat-based café and for Royal Gun salutes.

 In flood conditions, the moorings are completely submerged.
 The Canal and River Trust are responsible for the enforcement of mooring bylaws.
 Toilet, Elsan, refuse disposal and fresh water facilities are available within the Starr Inn complex.

 Please note: we do not have any residential moorings.

 For water quality issues, please contact the Environment Agency.
-To report a pollution incident, call the Environment Agency 24 hour pollution hotline, tel: 0800 807060.
+To report a pollution incident, call the Environment Agency 24 hour pollution hotline, telephone: 0800 807060.

 Fishing is free on River Ouse and Foss on river banks we own in the city centre, however a rod licence is required; visit the Environment Agency website for information.

 Council-owned river banks in York:

 - RSPCA / Landing Lane downstream to North Street Gardens, Terry Avenue (starting once you are past the residential moorings downstream, stopping once reach the farmland)